byrd-laif/soilMakers/soulFood/followTheFood.md

 #### *Empowering direct experience.* What ever the physical mind feeds upon is what the *earth body* calls to Wo-Man, soil too soul they receive.

 **As such this journey will begin in a field,** the soils cultivated by the [Nam Khan Eco Lodge and Farm,](https://www.namkhanecolodge.com/) chosen for its close proximity and open access.
 The Nam Khan River is a major tributary of the river Mekong, with which it joins at Luang Prabang.
 A journey 6.5km up river to harvest soil knowledge at the source, and document cultivation from seed to harvest.
-The journey will then continue into the home kitchen, sharing recipes that honor whole health.
-Moving into the fermentation chamber and following its dynamic return to source, cultivating soil.
+The journey will then continue into the home kitchen, sharing recipes of soul food that honors the physical body.
+Moving into the fermentation chamber, following its dynamic return to source, cultivating microbial soul food for the soil.

 ![Nam Khan River](./soilToSoulFoodImages/bambooBridgeNamKhan01.jpg)